Steel edge women of the opcmia

 ROXANA OROZCO -PLASTERER

 Roxana Orozco has been a Local 528 Plasterer since September, 2012.
 She was working as a server at Olive Garden and decided she wanted a job that offered variety, working outdoors and working with her hands.
 The waiting list for the Carpenters was too long, so she looked to the Cement Masons.
 Frank Benish directed her to the Plasterers for better job opportunities at the time.
 She loves the ornate aspects of being a Plasterer and has become very well rounded working at PCI.
-She worked on the King Street Station, the Space Needle and is currently working on the retrofit of the Seattle Townhall building.
-Roxana is the only Journeywomen Plasterer working in the field.
+She worked on the King Street Station, the Space Needle and is currently working on the retrofit of the Seattle Town hall building.

 Marilyn Kennedy- Cement Mason